yuthehexacopter/DroneComponents/README.md

 Well let start with the List of the Components.
 You need the following items in our inventory to make your own Copter.
 These components are common for Quadcopter / Hexacopter as a carrier or racing drones.

+#### Basics

-1. Drone Theory
+01. Drone Theory
-2. Local drone rules by concerned authority
+02. Local drone rules by concerned authority
-3. Drone Frame
+03. Drone Frame
-4. Flight Controller
+04. Flight Controller
-5. Motors
-6. Propellers
+05. Electronic Speed Controller
+06. Brushless Motors & Propellers
+07. Battery
+08. GPS Module
+09. Telemetry Module (Sender & Receiver)
+10. 2.4 GHz 6 Channel Remote Control & Receiver

+#### Advanced

+7. Companion Computers
+8. IoT board - Arduino & ESP8266
+9. LiDAR Sensor